Aerial view of the Grace Bay region on the island of Providenciales

 The exquisite Grace Bay Beach.

 The Grace Bay region on the island of Providenciales is the center of tourism, upscale shopping, and dining in the Turks and Caicos.
-Many of the island’s resorts and hotels are located in this area.
+It's also home to the country's best beach: Grace Bay Beach.
+Many of the island’s resorts and hotels are situated in this area.

 Grace Bay Beach